- Download the program guide (includes course list and application requirements)

 Students exiting the non-degree Reading Specialist Endorsement Program are prepared to pursue leadership positions in public and private K-12 schools and higher education institutions.
 Roles may include reading or literacy specialist, literacy coach, basic skills teacher, training manager, curriculum specialist, or education consultant.
 Graduates may also work in nontraditional education settings including community, government, and nonprofit organizations, helping to develop, execute, and or oversee literacy development initiatives.

-- Photocopy or electronic copy of a New Jersey Standard Instructional Certificate or Educational Services Certificate
+- Electronic copy of a New Jersey Standard Instructional Certificate.

-- The letter of recommendation must be authored by the applicant’s current or previous principal or supervisor, on school district letterhead, certifying the completion of two years of successful, full-time employment under a New Jersey Standard Instructional Certificate
+- Verification of experience from the applicant’s current or previous supervisor or HR department, on school district letterhead, certifying the completion of two years of successful, full-time employment under a New Jersey Standard Instructional Certificate

 Applicants are responsible for reviewing and confirming that they meet all requirements before the application is submitted.
 Rutgers Graduate School of Education will not refund the application fee if an applicant is not accepted.